 What sort of education and/or training have you pursued in your career as an artist?
 Was it worth it?
 What were the most valuable things you've taken away from your education or training?

 I have a BFA in Illustration from the Maryland Institute College of Art.
-I took community art classes as a child because I loved art, not because I was training to be an artist or had any grand aspirations.
-It was just fun.
-I would say that all my training has been worth it.
+I took community art classes as a child because I loved art, not because I was training to be an "artist" or had any grand aspirations.
+At the time, it was just fun.
+I would say that the training I have had has been worth it.
 It lead me to the path that I am on now.
-Also, on a side note, I met my best friends because of those educational experiences, and that's invaluable.
+Also, on a side note, I met my best friends because of those educational experiences, and that's proven invaluable.
 A lot of artists question whether school is necessary to be successful.
-I do not think this is true in all cases as every person is different.
+I definitely don't think this is true in all cases as every person is different.
 Some people need the structure of school to become self-disciplined.
 Some people need school to learn how to critique and evaluate their own work.
 And others just need it to find out who they are and be pushed to limits they would never push themselves.
 You are learning a whole lot more than technique in school.
 Technique will only help you so much.
 I really benefitted from being forced to try things I would probably not have tried on my own.
 If you don't invest a lot of time and energy into your education, it's unlikely you will get much out of it.
 I worked very hard in college, and I feel like it has all helped me in one way or another.

 When did you become interested in illustration?